Travel Advice

 Language & Culture

-South Africa is called ‘the rainbow nation’ for all the right reasons, and with no less than 11 official languages, it’s a melting pot of different cultures and ethnic traditions.
+South Africa is called ‘the rainbow nation’ for all the right reasons, and with no less than eleven official languages, it’s a melting pot of different cultures and ethnic traditions.

 Wondering about the time difference?
-Here’s what to expect when travelling to South Africa.
+Here’s what to expect when traveling to South Africa.

 Safari Costs